Luca-Virgilio/truffle-tutorial/README.md

 .exit
 ```

-##Run with Ganache GUI
+## Run with Ganache GUI
-Before deploy your smart contracts, you run the Ganache application.
-Then set the truffle-config.js file with the correct networks informations.
+Before deploying your smart contracts, you should run the Ganache application.
+Then you set the truffle-config.js file with the correct networks informations.
 Now you can use Truffle to deploy your smart contract into the correct network, with the command
 ```
 truffle migrate --compile-all --reset --network ganache
 ```